-At the beginning of their school life children learn and explore basic movement skills, they develop these skills throughout their time at Drighlington Primary School and leave as confident movers able to play a wide range of sports.
+Children learn and explore basic movement skills, they develop these skills throughout their time at Drighlington Primary School and leave as confident movers, able to play a wide range of sports.

-In gymnastics children use the large apparatus which enables them to develop their gross motor skills (climbing, jumping, balance etc).
+In gymnastics, children use large apparatus which enables them to develop their gross motor skills (climbing, jumping, balance etc).
 We play a wide variety of team games and during fine weather we take advantage of our playing field for outdoor activities of many kinds.
-Lessons involving the use of small apparatus (bats, balls, skipping ropes etc) develop the children’s fine motor skills, such as catching, throwing and hand/eye co-ordination.
-During the summer children do athletics on the track on the school field and also learn the fundamentals of running, jumping and throwing events.
+Lessons involving the use of small apparatus (bats, balls, skipping ropes etc) develop the children’s fine motor skills such as catching, throwing and hand/eye co-ordination.
+During the summer, children do athletics on the track on the school field and also learn the fundamentals of running, jumping and throwing events.

 As a school we participate in many sporting competitions including multi-skills, gymnastics, football, netball, cross country, rounder’s, cricket, athletics, sports hall athletics, rugby and orienteering.
 We believe in healthy competition teaching the children to do their best and be gracious in victory and defeat.
 Over the past few years we have been champions in football, rounder’s, athletics, swimming, cross country and for the last two years we have made the Morley Football final, winning last year.

-The school also runs a variety of lunch and afterschool clubs, some of which are led by coaches from local teams, teachers and teaching assistants.
-These include football, gymnastics, hockey, running, netball, Zumba and dance.
+The school also runs lunch and afterschool clubs, some of which are led by coaches from local teams, teachers and teaching assistants.

 PE and Sport play a very important part in the life of Drighlington Primary School and at least two, hour sessions per week, are dedicated to physical activity in the curriculum.
 We believe that physical education and sport contribute to the holistic development of young people and through participation in sport and physical education, young people learn more about key values such as teamwork, fair play and respect for themselves and others.